Pfc. Maurice E. Lustig

 | Pfc.
 Maurice E. Lustig was born

-schools and was a member of
+schools and was a member of the 1939 graduating

-School.
-He was known as "Morris" to his
+known as "Morris" to his family and friends.

-As a child, Maurice did many odd jobs to help support his family.
+As a child, Morris did many odd jobs to help support his family.
 He later joined the Wisconsin National Guard's 107th Quartermaster Regiment, Company B, to help support his family.

-On October 18, 1940, Maurice's company was federalized and sent to Camp Beauregard for training.
-During the late summer of 1941, Maurice was sent to Louisiana to take part in Louisiana maneuvers.
+On October 18, 1940, Morris' company was federalized and sent to Camp Beauregard for training.
+During the late summer of 1941, Morris was sent to Louisiana to take part in Louisiana maneuvers.

-After the maneuvers at Camp Polk, Louisiana, Maurice was convinced by members of A Company, 192nd Tank Battalion, which was also from Janesville, to transfer to the company which was looking for replacements for men released from federal service.
-Maurice volunteered to join A Company and was transferred to the company.
+After the maneuvers at Camp Polk, Louisiana, Morris was convinced by members of A Company, 192nd Tank Battalion, which was also from Janesville, to transfer to the company which was looking for replacements for men released from federal service.
+Morris volunteered to join A Company and was transferred to the company.

 the company's equipment for shipment to the west